Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “Well,” Jeremy said out loud, “that is interesting.
 Now I’m going to have to spend time looking at his websites.”
 He clicked on the first attachment and opened it.

 “Whoa!” he thought, “This José is screamin’ hot!
 I can’t wait for Mike to see the pic and comment.”
 Jeremy grinned, then started laughing.
 Yeah, José was definitely cute and definitely could be gay.

 Next he opened the picture of his mom and Armando.

 He laughed.
-Armando looked almost exactly the way Jeremy had pictured him, just a little chunkier and a little younger.
+Armando looked almost exactly the way Jeremy had pictured him, just a little chunkier and a little younger, and without a mustache.
 His mom looked good.
 But she always looked good.
 That’s why she was able to get good bartending and server jobs in classy restaurants.
 He stared at the picture.
 It looked like they were in a park.
 It was nice.
 They looked like such a normal couple.

 He remembered that he still needed to send Mike the pictures he’d taken.
 So he started a new message in Gmail and addressed it to Mike.

 I’ve attached the pictures I took of us and of your family this morning.
 Armando sent me a picture of José and one of Armando and my mom, so I’ve attached those.
 Let me know what you think.

 As soon as Jeremy had sent the pictures he realized that Mike had never seen his mother.
 There was a picture of her in her bedroom, but Jeremy didn’t think Mike had ever been in that room.
 He looked at the picture of his mother and Armando again.
 She didn’t look like she was totally ditzy, even though she sure acted that way most of the time.